LT4CPR/2026_aacl_workshop/shared_task/OVERVIEW.md

 whether they can be produced automatically from social media.

 **Document.** One crisis scenario, with its own places, organizations, hazard and timeline.
-This dataset contains ten.
-A document is the largest unit: no information carries across documents.
+The training release contains ten.
+A document is the largest
+unit: no information carries across documents.

 **Window.** A period of time from the start of the event, labeled `W1` to `W4`.
 Windows are **cumulative**: `W2` covers everything `W1` covers and more.